|

 With a moisture-resistant or powder coated finish, most metal beds are easy to clean and over time, need little maintenance.

-Since the headboard and footboard of metal beds tend to possess a more open design, they are an excellent choice When decorating a smaller sized room, because they won't make the room feel so "solid" or closed in.
+Since the headboard and footboard of metal beds tend to possess a more open design, they are an excellent choice when decorating a small room The open design takes up less visual space and won't make the room feel closed in.

 Before You Begin

-- Measure the room.
+Measure the room.
 Knowing how much available space there is will reduce the chances of you purchasing a bed too large or too small.
+Don't forget to factor in the rest of the furniture in the room.

 What is a Metal Bed Made Of?

-This might sound like a silly question, but actually, it is a good question to ask.
-Since beds are constructed of different types of metals, in any number of combinations and strengths, the quality of metal used can vary from one manufacturer to another.
+Metal beds are constructed of all different types of metals, in numerous combinations and strengths..
+It is important to note that the quality of metal used can vary from one manufacturer to another.
 Some types of metal beds will be a higher quality than others.
 You will need to comparison shop to ensure you are buying the best you can afford.
-However, regardless of quality, metal beds tend to be strong and long-lasting.
+However, metal beds tend to be strong and long-lasting regardless of quality.

 Metal beds are made from a variety of metals, including alloys, which are at least two different types of ores or elements that have been combined together.
 Typical ores and alloys used to make metal beds are iron, steel, nickel commonly with a satin finish and aluminum.

 After the metal has been fashioned into a bed, the surface is sealed with a finish.
 Finishes for most metal beds are typically applied by a method called powder coating that electrostatically sprays extremely fine ground particles of pigment or resin onto the metal bed.
-Once applied, it is then place in an oven; this gives the metal a highly durable and smooth finish.
-Metal beds are available in many different types of finishes, including matte, which has a textured surface with very little shine and antiqued.
+Once applied, it is baked at a high temperature to create a highly durable and smooth finish.
+Metal beds are available in many different types of finishes, including matte, textured, gloss and antiqued.

 Types of Metal Beds

-Since the four poster bed first appeared in the Middle Ages, it continues to be a popular style choice today.
-But back then, they were usually made of wood, but today, metal poster beds make a dramatic statement because they draw the eye into the center of the room.
-They are characterized by four posts at each corner and can be of equal or varying height and can be tall or short.
+Since the four poster bed first appeared in the Middle Ages, it has remained a popular choice for the bedroom.
+Back then, poster beds were usually made of wood, but today, metal poster beds are common.
+They create a dramatic statement by drawing the eye into the center of the room.
+Poster beds are characterized by four posts at each corner which can be of equal or varying height.
 A poster bed that is constructed of both metal and wood creates visual interest in a room.

-The canopy bed is a four poster bed with a covering.
-Canopies usually consist of a metal frame that has been covered with some sort of material, typically fabric, but can include a metalwork ceiling-like design.
-Metal canopy add a touch of elegance and a senese of old world charm to a bedroom, largely due to the dramatic appearance of the posts combined with decorative metal flourishes.
+The canopy bed is a four poster bed with an upper frame and a fabric covering.
+A metal canopy bed adds a touch of elegance and a sense of old world charm to a bedroom, due to the dramatic appearance of the posts combined with decorative metal flourishes.

 Eye-catching, yet at the same time softly romantic, metal sleigh beds have elegant, curving lines and a distinctive, romantic feel.
 Because the style is so eye-catching, there are some things to consider.
 The bed is the natural focal point of the room, but the height of a metal sleigh headboard and footboard determines the dramatic impact the bed will have within the room's context.